 This leaflet has been written to help you understand more about nodular prurigo.
-It tells you what it is, what causes it, what can be done about it, and where you can find out more about it.
+It tells you what it is, what causes it, what can be done about it and where you can find more information.

 What is nodular prurigo?

-‘Pruritus’ is the medical term for itching.
-‘Prurigo’ is a related word, which describes the changes that appear in the skin after it has itched and been scratched for a long time.
-In nodular prurigo these changes take the form of firm very itchy bumps (nodules) on the skin’s surface.
-These can resolve when the person stops scratching the area, although in many cases this can be very difficult without proper and sometimes prolonged treatment.
+‘Pruritus’ is the word doctors often use for itching.
+‘Prurigo’ is a related word, which describes the changes that appear in the skin after it has been itched and scratched for a long time.
+In nodular prurigo these changes look like firm very itchy bumps (nodules) on the skin’s surface.
+These can improve or resolve when the person stops scratching the area, although for many people this can be very difficult without proper and sometimes prolonged medical treatment.

 What causes nodular prurigo?

-Nodular prurigo may start after an insect bite in a few people.
+Nodular prurigo may start after an insect bite in some people, for example.

-Up to 80% of people with nodular prurigo are atopic and may have asthma, eczema or hay fever.
+Up to 80% of people with nodular prurigo are atopic i.e. may have asthma, eczema, hay fever or other allergic conditions.